Information Tech Sys (ITS)

 Introduction to the OSI reference model, network addressing, sub-netting, TCIP/IP network-layer protocols, LAN media and topology, and networking devices.
 F, S

-ITS 0120 Introduction to Unix: 3 semester hours.
+ITS 0120 Introduction to Linux: 3 semester hours.

-Introduction to UNIX operating system and graphical user interfaces.
-Includes an overview of the Sun Solaris and Linux versions of the UNIX operating system.
+Introduction to LINUX operating system and graphical user interfaces.
+Includes an overview of the Red Hat Linux distribution.
 Lecture/laboratory.
 F, S

-ITS 0135 Introduction to Operating Systems: 3 semester hours.
+ITS 0135 Windows Desktop Operating Systems: 3 semester hours.

-Survey of current operating systems.
-Students will be introduced to common Microsoft operating systems used in servers and desktop computing in the Information Technology industry.
+Students will be introduced to the latest Microsoft Desktop Operating System used in the Information Technology industry.
 F, S

 ITS 0150 Networking I: 4 semester hours.